 In fact, avoiding a commute is one of the main reasons why workers choose to work remotely and telecommute.
 Whether I have a doctor's appointment in the morning or I'm simply not interested in wrangling with Boston city traffic, the ability to work wherever I need to is a blessing.

-Better collaboration is in clear view.
-Shop the next-gen Meeting Owl 3 >>Since the pandemic began, remote work has been on the top of everyone’s minds.
-Of course, not every job can be done out of the office.
-But for those that can, what are the benefits and drawbacks?
+When the pandemic began, remote work was at the top of everyone’s minds.
+Of course, not every job can be done out of the office, but for those that can, what are the benefits and drawbacks?
 How can we enable everyone who works from anywhere to do their best work?

 Telecommuting offers many benefits for workers.
-Surveys from FlexJobs and Owl Labs offer insights into the variety of different reasons employees choose to work from home or remotely pre-pandemic including:
+Surveys from FlexJobs and Owl Labs offer insights into the variety of different reasons employees choose to work from home or remotely pre-pandemic, including:

 Another reason employees choose to telecommute is to support better work/life balance.
 Without the need for a lengthy commute, workers have more time in their mornings and evenings to re-dedicate to personal tasks, such as caregiving or exercise.
-Additionally, the ability to work from anywhere makes it easier for employees to run errands or travel to appointments during the day while minimizing commuting time in between, so they can get work and personal tasks done as efficiently as possible.
+Additionally, the ability to work from anywhere makes it easier for telecommuters to run errands or travel to appointments during the day while minimizing commuting time in between, so they can get work and personal tasks done as efficiently as possible.

 There are some telecommuting challenges to consider.
 These issues can also be a challenge for full-time remote workers.

 Similarly, cohesive communication can be a challenging aspect of a flexible or distributed workforce.
 Despite the wide range of virtual work tools like group chat and shared files, one-off communication still happens in the office.
 Those who aren’t working in-office can find themselves out of the loop.
-It's on the in-office team members to make sure they're keeping everyone updated on any decisions or debates that happened in-person that pertain to their job.
+It's on the in-office team members to make sure they're keeping everyone updated on any decisions or debates that happened in-person that pertains to their job.

 This can be done with built-in feedback loops like action item follow-ups, or more expediently, dialing in a remote team member during a one-off conversation that turns into a critical moment.
 It’s up to employers to set up their work environments so that no one is missing a thing, no matter where they’re working from.